AnthonySTZ/Euclide/src/core/axia/doc.md

-SAX is language similar to VEX in Houdini, it'll be used to edit mesh attributes.
+AXIA (from axioms) is language similar to VEX in Houdini, it'll be used to edit mesh attributes.

 Variables
 ------------------------------------------------------------------------------------